MatheusRich/matheusrich.github.io/_drafts/dont-use-comments-use-code.md

 ## No magic numbers!

-I'll admit this: comments are a bit better than _nothing_ in this case.
-But we can do better!Fixing those is pretty simple: add a constant.
+I'll admit this: comments are a _bit_ better than **nothing** in this case.
+But we can do better!
+Fixing those is pretty simple: add a constant.
 You can use a simple type like an integer, or get fancy with hash-tables, structs and objects if needed.